Yur4ik1234/My_rep/Lab5/README.md

 to test all pages.
 Firstly it did not work, but after I vreated logs dir it started working.
 All 4 tests passed

+###Makefile

+5. Makefile derictives

+    STATES and REPO - variables that contain tag names and the Docker Hub repository name;
+    .PHONY - a make utility that tells the file that the following targets are not files;
+    $(STATES) - target purpose build container;
+    run - target designation for creating network that will run the application; launch the application and repository redis;
+    test-app - target to run tests;
+    docker-prune - target to clean resources to be used in the operation of Docker.

+6. Using commands `sudo make app tests`, `sudo make run`, `sudo make test-app`

+7.Usaing commands: `sudo make docker-prune` and  `sudo make docker-push` to push images